Volunteers taking charge as Ukrainians arrive in the thousands | CBC News

 Facebook group took off

-Ukrainian Settlement Helpers Ottawa (USHO) came into being because founder Rachel Horsley needed to furnish a room for her own guests and realized the city lacked a dedicated online meeting place where potential hosts could turn for information, advice and yes, gently used beds.
+Ukrainian Settlement Helpers Ottawa (USHO) came into being because founder Rachel Horsley needed to furnish a room for her own guests.
+She realized the city lacked a dedicated online meeting place where potential hosts could turn for information, advice and yes, gently used beds.

 Before long, Ukrainians hoping to escape the war discovered the Facebook group and began sharing their stories.
 Just as quickly, Ottawans began offering bedrooms and basement suites in their own homes.